stembotvn/OttoDIY_mBlock_Extension/README.md

    You can build your own and teach your kids programming Scratch for Otto Robot using this Extension
    <img src="https://github.com/stembotvn/OttoDIY_mBlock_Extension/blob/master/media/Otto.png" width="150" align="center">

-## WHAT NEWS WITH OTTODIY in mBlock Extension V3.1
+## UPDATES for Otto DIY in mBlock Extension V3.1:
    ### Otto can response sound, can follow the light, can read 3 touch sensors buttons, can send and receive data to Computer via Serial port
    ### Added LED Matrix mouth for emotion
    ### Added play melody with Buzzer